Residence permit honour-based or domestic violence

 Requirements honour-based violence

 - You have been threatened with honour-based violence in the Netherlands and in the country of origin.
-Your country of origin is the country of which you have the nationality.
-Honour-based violence means that your family has threatened you with violence because they argue that you have damaged the honour of the family.
+Your country of origin is the country of your nationality.
+Honour-based violence means that your family has threatened you with violence because they say you have damaged the family honour.

-- The threat is real (realistic) and cannot be removed within a short time.
+- The threat is real (genuine) and cannot be removed in the short term.

-- The threat with honour-based violence is sufficiently serious.
-This is the case in at least one of these situations:
+- The threat of honour-based violence is sufficiently serious.
+This is the case in these situations:

-- You are the victim of, or threatened with mutilation, assault or a deprivation of your liberty or the liberty of your children.
+- You are the victim of, or threatened with mutilation, abuse or deprivation of your liberty or the liberty of your children.

-- You have been cast out, as a result you cannot maintain yourself independently.
+- You have been cast out, as a result you cannot support yourself independently.
 This means that you cannot live in your country of origin without help from other people.

 - You are the victim of child abduction.